Ronnie Drew: The Last Session: A Fond Farewell

 In the final months before his death, Drew recorded a number of songs in a traditional jazz style.
 A number of stars from the music world, including Mary Coughlan and Damien Dempsey, joined him in duets on the album.
 It was produced by Hugh Buckley and released in November 2008 by Celtic Collections.

 Legacy

-Irish President Mary McAleese said Drew had brought great pleasure to people at home and abroad and had re-energised and refreshened Ireland's unique musical heritage; the Taoiseach Brian Cowen also described him as "iconic".
+Mary McAleese, then President of Ireland, said Drew had brought great pleasure to people at home and abroad and had re-energised and refreshened Ireland's unique musical heritage; Taoiseach Brian Cowen also described him as "iconic".